pureshell/pureshell/README.md

 # How To Use

-Once installed, packages can be installed using:
+Once installed, packages can be installed like so:

     $ pureshell <package>